ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Banff - Elastic Subnets - Fuji Post Upgrade Pre-release**

-**Please note that this release is unable to run mainnet - and will display "mainnet is not supported" if attempted to run with a mainnet configuration.**
+**Please note that this release is unable to run Mainnet - and will display "Mainnet is not supported" if attempted to run with a Mainnet configuration.**

 This upgrade performs post-upgrade cleanup to the C-chain.